Brad Pitt And Johnny Depp Are Both Available Again: Kendall Jenner Calls Them Both ‘Eye Candy’

 Brad Pitt and Johnny Depp are both available again.
 Depp’s divorce from Amber Heard is finalized, while Brad and Angelina have at least ironed out the most volatile aspects of their divorce.
 Both men seem to be enjoying their lives again, after two of the most publicized breakups of 2016.

-Johnny Depp and Brad Pitt have had very similar experiences recently, as they both faced messy divorces and accusations of abuse.
+Johnny Depp and Brad Pitt have had very similar experiences recently as they both faced messy divorces and accusations of abuse.
 Pitt’s separation was especially traumatic as he temporarily lost custody of his children.
 Recently, though, Brad has been cleared of any sort of abuse both by law enforcement and child services.
-Now he is able to spend time with his children.
+Now, he is able to spend time with his children.

-Thankfully Johnny Depp’s children were not at risk in his divorce since both are from a previous relationship.
+Thankfully, Johnny Depp’s children were not at risk in his divorce since both are from a previous relationship.
 His ex-wife Amber Heard, however, got custody of the couple’s dogs.

 Johnny Depp was on tour with Hollywood Vampires throughout most of his own marital separation.
 Depp focused on his music and was surrounded by supportive friends like Alice Cooper, Joe Perry, and Marilyn Manson.

-Brad Pitt, hid away as much as possible from September through December of 2016.
+Brad Pitt hid away as much as possible from September through December of 2016.
 Only allowed to see his own children for four hours on Christmas Day according to The Sun, Brad was quoted expressing his misery.

 “This has been the worst holiday season of my life.”